danjulio/tCam/DesktopApp/readme.md

 6. Linux users may need to install ```libwebkit2gtk``` to view the built-in documentation.
 7. The Raspberry Pi versions basically require a Pi 4 to display a stream at the full rate.
 On slower Pi models the application may not be able to keep up and the controls may become unresponsive when streaming at the full ~9 FPS rate.

 An advance apology - I develop on my Mac and do quick tests on Windows 7 and 10, and Ubuntu, Kubuntu and Raspbian.
-Although xojo provides pretty good cross-platform compatibility for OS X and Windows, sometimes there are issues with Linux.
+Although Xojo provides pretty good cross-platform compatibility for OS X and Windows, sometimes there are issues with Linux.
 If you find some other issue, please let me know and I'll try to fix it.

 ### Main Window